ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 ## Next Steps
 {: #profile-next-steps}

-To expand volume capacity, see [expanding Block Storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).
+For more information about how to expand volume capacity, see [expanding Block Storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

-To [change the IOPS tier or Custom IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops) for an existing volume that is attached to a virtual server instance.
+For more information about how to change the IOPS tier or Custom IOPS for an existing volume, see [Adjusting IOPS of a Block Storage for VPC volume](/docs/vpc?topic=vpc-adjusting-volume-iops).

-For more information about Balanced, Compute, and Memory profiles for {{site.data.keyword.vsi_is_short}}, see [Profiles](/docs/vpc?topic=vpc-profiles).
+For more information about Balanced, Compute, and Memory profiles for {{site.data.keyword.vsi_is_short}}, see [x86-64 instance profiles](/docs/vpc?topic=vpc-profiles).